 You can still go through the process of creating and sending an invoice, just add in a line item for “discount” and make this number 100%.
 You want to show the recipient of your generosity that you have provided a valuable service (including what the value would be), even if you didn’t require payment.
 There’s something impressive about billing for a $3,000 project that you give a discount of 100%.
 Simply putting the service cost as $0 doesn’t have the same effect.

-If you take away anything from this guide, it’s to invoice early and invoice often.
-These two rules are the most important to remember.
+If you take away anything from this guide, you should bill a client early and invoice often.
+These two rules for invoicing clients are the most important to remember.
 Never leave your accounting duties to the last minute, and don’t let unsent or unpaid invoices pile up.
 If possible, invoice multiple times within a month (for each project, if you can) and keep that cash flow coming positively.
 You will have bills to pay and investments to make.
 Invoices are key to helping you meet your most important business obligations.

 Your freelance business is worth nothing if you don’t get paid – no matter how talented or in-demand you are.
-Take a proactive approach to set up a system that works and gives you more time to pursue your talents and serve your clients.
+Take a proactive approach to set up an invoice system that works and gives you more time to pursue your talents and serve your clients.
 You won’t regret investing a little extra in an invoicing process that gets you paid and takes the stress of collections out of your daily workflow.
 Invoice templates can make invoicing less of a headache.
 Try the best way to send invoices by signing up for a free Bonsai trial.